openmhealth/shimmer/README.md

 1. In the returned JSON response, find the `authorizationUrl` value and redirect your user to this URL.
 Your user will land on the third-party website where they can login and authorize access to their third-party user account.
 1. Once authorized, they will be redirected to `http://<host>:8083/authorize/{shim_name}/callback` along with an approval response.

-## Reading data using the UI
+## Reading data using the console

-To pull data from the third-party API using the UI,
+To pull data from the third-party API using the console,

 1. Click the name of the connected third-party API.
 1. Fill in the date range you're interested in.